minmarg/gtalign_alpha/out/gtalign_options.md

                             Comma-separated list of structure files (PDB,
                             PDBx/mmCIF, and gzip), tar archives and/or
                             directories of reference structures (to align
                             queries with).
+For directories, subdirectories
-If a directory is specified, subdirectories up to 3 levels deep will be searched.
+                            up to 3 levels deep will be searched.
+                            RECOMMENDED: -c <dir> when --speed > 9.
 --sfx=<file_extension_list> Comma-separated list of extensions of structures
                             to be searched for in the directories/archives specified by --qrs and --rfs (or --cls).
                             By default, all extensions are valid.
 -o <output_directory>       Directory of output files for each query or
                             cluster.
+-c <cache_directory>        Directory for cached data, which can provide a
+                            considerable speedup for multiple queries or
+                            clustering and can be reused later (for same --rfs or --cls).
+By default, not used.

 Clustering options:
 --cls=(<structs>,<dirs>,<archs>)